-This station picks up messages which come from the station near Odesia and transmitts to a station near Four Lakes with one set and the opposite direction with another set.
+This station picks up messages

+which come from the station near near Four Lakes with one set and the opposite direction with another set.
 The third unit is a spare for use at any time that something goes wrong with one of the others.

-A/1C Brown stated that he and his crew would like to thank the Sprague citizens for their fine hospitality and especially to Gene Baldwin for the use of the site on his property.
-The crew has been staying at the Sprague Lake Resort when off duty.
+A/1C Brown stated that he and Sprague citizens for their fine hospitality and especially to Gene Baldwin for the use of the site on his property.
+The crew has been stay-